Wednesday, 4 December 2024

 Another useful bit of software is the Kaplan-Rubens hand evaluator, fairly accurate on balanced hands.
 That makes the North hand 16.75, and slam rates to be poor opposite a 14-count.
 For completeness, the South hand weighs in at 13.85, so fairly normal to accept the game-try of 2S.
 And fairly normal to make only 11 tricks.

-Friday 26 April 2024
+Friday, 26 April 2024

 The Grosvenor Gambit by Foxymoron

 The American expert Philip Grosvenor met an untimely and unexplained death in Florida in 1968.
-He made a habit of deliberately letting contracts make only for his opponent to go off anyway as they could not believe he would defend this way.
+He made a habit of deliberately letting contracts make only for his opponents to go off anyway as they could not believe he would defend this way.
 His aim was to annoy the opponents who would play badly on the next hand as a result.
 This was the original hand on which he earned his infamy, courtesy of The Bridge World in 1973.

 West led the ace of clubs against Six Hearts and continued the suit.
 Now declarer played the top spades and ruffed the third spade in dummy with the jack.
 East discarded a diamond on this trick.
 Naturally enough declarer cashed the two top hearts and was dismayed and angry that East had the queen!
 An excellent Grosvenor which was always going to work.